Fred Cusick: 1980s-1990s

-He was inducted into the Hockey Hall of Fame in the first wave of media honorees in 1984, and in that year was also named the first winner of the Foster Hewitt Memorial Award (along with Danny Gallivan, Rene Lecavalier and Hewitt himself), "in recognition of members of the radio and television industry who made outstanding contributions to their profession and the game during their career in hockey broadcasting."
+Cusick was inducted into the Hockey Hall of Fame in the first wave of media honorees in 1984, and in that year was also named the first winner of the Foster Hewitt Memorial Award (along with Danny Gallivan, Rene Lecavalier and Hewitt himself), "in recognition of members of the radio and television industry who made outstanding contributions to their profession and the game during their career in hockey broadcasting."
 He has also won the Lester Patrick Trophy in 1988 for outstanding service to hockey in the United States.

-It was Cusick who did the television play-by-play of the last Bruins' game at the old Boston Garden (a pre-season game against Montreal in 1995) and the first Bruins' game in the FleetCenter, the 1995–96 season-opener against the New York Islanders.
+It was Cusick who did the television play-by-play of the last Bruins' game at the old Boston Garden (a pre-season game against their rival Montreal in 1995) and the first Bruins' game in the FleetCenter, the 1995–96 season-opener against the New York Islanders, both with color commentator Derek Sanderson and studio host Sean McDonough and on WSBK.

 2000s

-After retiring from the Bruins' broadcasts in 1997, he began broadcasting home games for the AHL Lowell Lock Monsters with former Bruin Brad Park as his partner.
+After retiring from the Bruins' broadcasts in 1997, Cusick began broadcasting home games for the AHL Lowell Lock Monsters with former Bruin Brad Park as his partner.
 He retired for good as a hockey sportscaster after the 2002 season at the age of 83.

-In 2007, he returned to the broadcast booth as the Cape Cod Baseball League game of the week play-by-play announcer on WBZ (AM) Radio.
+In 2007, Cusick returned to the broadcast booth as the Cape Cod Baseball League game of the week play-by-play announcer on WBZ (AM) Radio.

 His autobiography, Fred Cusick: Voice of the Bruins (ISBN 1-58261-981-6), was published in October 2006.

 Death

-Fred Cusick died in his sleep on September 15, 2009 at his home in Barnstable, Massachusetts from complications of bladder cancer.
+Fred Cusick died in his sleep on September 15, 2009, at his home in Barnstable, Massachusetts, from complications of bladder cancer.
 The following day he was posthumously inducted into the Massachusetts Broadcasters Hall of Fame, an honor he had been scheduled to receive before his death.